Caroline Wozniacki: 2023–2024: Return to tennis, WTA 1000 quarterfinal

 Following a first-round loss to Elise Mertens at the 2024 Birmingham Classic, her first grass-court tournament since her comeback, Wozniacki made a strong showing in Bad Homburg, reaching the quarterfinals after wins over seventh seed Elina Svitolina and Veronika Kudermetova.
 In her match with third seed Emma Navarro she injured her knee and was forced to retire in the third set.
 Despite this, she re-entered the top 100 of the WTA rankings at No. 91 on July 1, the start of the 2024 Wimbledon Championships, where she reached the third round, before falling to Elena Rybakina, having defeated Alycia Parks and 30th seed Leylah Fernandez.

 At the Olympics in Paris, Wozniacki reached the second round after a three-set victory over Mayar Sherif, but lost to Danielle Collins also in three sets.

 After reaching the second round in Cincinnati, where she lost to Anastasia Pavlyuchenkova, Wozniacki made it back to back round of 16 appearances at the US Open, defeating qualifier Nao Hibino, Renata Zarazúa, and Jessika Ponchet in straight sets, dropping a total of only 12 games across all three matches.
 She then lost to 22nd seed Beatriz Haddad Maia in a tight three-set match, showing flashes of her absolute best to save multiple match points, even bringing up break-back points, before Haddad Maia eventually served out for the victory.
 Despite this, Wozniacki had defended all her points from the previous edition of the tournament, maintaining a ranking of 73.

+Wozniacki did not compete during the 2025 season and later announced that she and her husband, former NBA player David Lee, were expecting their third child.
+After giving birth in July 2025, speculation remained over whether she would use her protected ranking to return to the WTA Tour.
+However, in November 2025, Wozniacki indicated that she was likely finished with professional tennis.
+Speaking on the Nothing Major podcast, she stated that returning for a second comeback was "probably a no", citing her desire to spend more time with her three young children and pursue television work, although she stopped short of formally announcing her retirement and added "never say never" regarding a potential future return.